arnab2001/git-repo-parser/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page] if you want to contribute.
+Open Source Community
+Conduct

+We are committed to fostering a welcoming and inclusive open-source community.
+We expect all contributors to adhere to our Code of Conduct to create a respectful and collaborative environment.

+Contributor License Agreement
+By contributing to git-repo-parser, you agree to the terms of our Contributor License Agreement (CLA).
+The CLA ensures that we can use your contributions in accordance with the project's license.

+Documentation
+If you have any questions or need help using or contributing to git-repo-parser, don't hesitate to ask for help on the project's GitHub page or through the project's communication channels (e.g., Discord, Slack, etc.).
+Additionally, our documentation provides comprehensive information about using and contributing to the project.

 ## Show your support